miked9229/Brews/README.md

 ### Prerequisites

-Install CocoaPods if you don't already have it
+Install CocoaPods if you don't already have it.

 ```
 sudo gem install cocoapods